pertusa/ap/docs/cnn.md

 #### 2.2.
 Residual networks

+	[This part can take about 0,5 hours 🕒️ of personal working.]

 * ResNet [[FDL2023, Section 9.5]](https://www.bishopbook.com), [[TDS]](https://towardsdatascience.com/residual-networks-resnets-cb474c7c834a),[[DDL2023, Section 8.6]](https://d2l.ai/chapter_convolutional-modern/resnet.html#residual-networks-resnet-and-resnext)
 	* ResNet (Residual Network) was introduced by He et al. in 2015 and won the ImageNet competition by a significant margin.
 	* It addresses the vanishing gradient problem in deep neural networks through the use of residual blocks, enabling the training of networks that are much deeper than previous architectures.
 This is by using shortcut connections that allow gradients to flow through the network more effectively. his approach allows for the construction of very deep networks (ResNet variants come in depths of 50, 101, 152 layers, and more) without degradation in performance due to vanishing gradients.